thomas210/thomas210/README.md

 ### Hi there 👋
-My names is Thomás Tabosa, I am a Master's student in the Graduate Program in Computer Engineering (PPGEC) at the University of Pernambuco (UPE)
+My names is Thomás Tabosa, I am a Data Scientist.
-Menber of DotLAB Brazil
+Member of DotLAB Brazil

 - 🔭 I’m currently working on Machine Learning models for classification